 Substantially all of our operations are conducted in the PRC, and are governed by PRC laws, rules and regulations.
 Our PRC subsidiaries are subject to laws, rules and regulations applicable to foreign investment in China.
 The PRC legal system is a civil law system based on written statutes.
 Unlike the common law system, prior court decisions may be cited for reference but have limited precedential value.
 In 1979, the PRC government began to promulgate a comprehensive system of laws, rules and regulations governing economic matters in general.
 The overall effect of legislation over the past four decades has significantly enhanced the protections afforded to various forms of foreign investment in China.
 However, China has not developed a fully integrated legal system, and recently enacted laws, rules and regulations may not sufficiently cover all aspects of economic activities in China or may be subject to significant degrees of interpretation by PRC regulatory agencies.
-In particular, because these laws, rules and regulations are relatively new, and because of the limited number of published decisions and the nonbinding nature of such decisions, and because the laws, rules and regulations often give the relevant regulator significant discretion in how to enforce them, the interpretation and enforcement of these laws, rules and regulations involve uncertainties and can be inconsistent and unpredictable.
+In particular, because these laws, rules and regulations often give the relevant regulator significant discretion in how to enforce them, the interpretation and enforcement of these laws, rules and regulations involve uncertainties and can be inconsistent and unpredictable.
 In addition, the PRC legal system is based in part on government policies and internal rules, some of which are not published on a timely basis or at all, and may have a retroactive effect.
 As a result, we may not be aware of our violation of these policies and rules until after the occurrence of the violation.
 Any administrative and court proceedings in China may be protracted, resulting in substantial costs and diversion of resources and management attention.